$3.9M in tax refunds, $807K in stimulus payments in the mail for Guam residents

-The Department of Revenue & Taxation has processed and the Department of Administration will mail checks for or pay by direct deposit 1,403 tax year 2020 and prior income tax refunds this week, according to a joint press release.
+The Department of Revenue and Taxation has processed, and the Department of Administration will mail, checks for or pay by direct deposit, 1,403 tax year 2020 and prior income tax refunds this week, according to a joint press release.

-Total income tax refunds paid is approximately $ 3,937,352 including refunds garnished to repay government debts.
-These represent payment of 1,403 error free returns filed on or before April 4.
+Total income tax refunds paid is approximately $ 3.94 million including refunds garnished to repay government debts.
+These represent payment of 1,403 error-free returns filed on or before April 4.

 DRT officials also noted that this week’s payment brings the total in Economic Impact Payment checks to $213.8 million.